Motion sickness: Seasickness

-Seasickness is a form of terrestrial motion sickness characterized by a feeling of nausea and, in extreme cases, vertigo experienced after spending time on a boat.
-It is essentially the same as carsickness, though the motion of a watercraft tends to be more regular.
+Like airsickness, seasickness is essentially the same as carsickness, though the motion of a watercraft tends to be more regular.
 It is typically brought on by the rocking motion of the craft or movement while the craft is immersed in water.
 As with airsickness, it can be difficult to visually detect motion even if one looks outside the boat since water does not offer fixed points with which to visually judge motion.
 Poor visibility conditions, such as fog, may worsen seasickness.
-The greatest contributor to seasickness is the tendency for people being affected by the rolling or surging motions of the craft to seek refuge below decks, where they are unable to relate themselves to the boat's surroundings and consequent motion.
+The greatest contributor to seasickness is the tendency for people affected by the rolling or surging motions of the craft to seek refuge below decks, where they are unable to relate themselves to the boat's surroundings and consequent motion.
 Some people with carsickness are resistant to seasickness and vice versa.
 Adjusting to the craft's motion at sea is called "gaining one's sea legs"; it can take a significant portion of the time spent at sea after disembarking to regain a sense of stability "post-sea legs".

 Centrifuge motion sickness

-Rotating devices such as centrifuges used in astronaut training and amusement park rides such as the Rotor, Mission: Space and the Gravitron can cause motion sickness in many people.
+Rotating devices such as centrifuges used in astronaut training and amusement park rides such as the Rotor, Mission: Space, and the Gravitron can cause motion sickness in many people.
 While the interior of the centrifuge does not appear to move, one will experience a sense of motion.
 In addition, centrifugal force can cause the vestibular system to give one the sense that downward is in the direction away from the center of the centrifuge rather than the true downward direction.

 Dizziness due to spinning

-When one spins and stops suddenly, fluid in the inner ear continues to rotate causing a sense of continued spinning while one's visual system no longer detects motion.
+When one spins and stops suddenly, fluid in the inner ear continues to rotate, causing a sense of continued spinning while one's visual system no longer detects motion.

 Virtual reality

-Usually, VR programs would detect the motion of the user's head and adjust the rotation of vision to avoid dizziness.
-However, some cases such as system lagging or software crashing could cause lags in the screen updates.
-In such cases, even some small head motions could trigger the motion sickness by the defense mechanism mentioned below: the inner ear transmits to the brain that it senses motion, but the eyes tell the brain that everything is still.
+Usually, VR programs would detect the motion of the user's head and adjust the rotation of the vision to avoid dizziness.
+However, in some cases, such as system lagging or software crashing, this could cause lags in the screen updates.
+In such cases, even some small head motions could trigger motion sickness by the defense mechanism mentioned below: the inner ear transmits to the brain that it senses motion, but the eyes tell the brain that everything is still.